Article • June 22, 2021 • 7 min read

-Which one to choose for your print on demand business: Shopify or WooCommerce?
-We've got the answer to this timeless question!
+Which one to choose for your print-on-demand business: Shopify or WooCommerce?
+We've got the answer to this difficult question!
 Keep reading to find a comprehensive comparison of the two platforms based on e-commerce package, beginner-friendliness, customer support, payment options, price, SEO functionality, and customization to finally decide which fits you best!

 Inside you'll find:

 1. Shopify vs WooCommerce:

 Shopify is a hosted e-commerce platform, which means that you don’t have to worry about hosting and security when building an online store.
 It provides you with unlimited storage, maintenance, and backup, as well as free subdomains and secure sockets layers (SSL) certificates.
 In addition, you don’t need to install, manage, or update any software.